-The Operator supports last 3 versions of the CRD, so it is technically possible to skip upgrading the CRD and just upgrade the Operator.
-If the CRD is older than the new Operator version by no more than three releases, you should be able to continue using the old CRD and even carry on Percona Distribution for PostgreSQL minor version upgrades with it.
-But updating the Operator and CRD is the recommended path.
+CRD supports last 3 minor versions of the Operator, which means it is compatible with the newest Operator version and the two older versions.
+If the Operator is older than the CRD by no more than two versions, you should be able to continue using the old Operator version.
+But updating the CRD and Operator is the recommended path.